Flotomate/product_docs/source/installation-guide/plugin-server/creating-a-certificate.rst

 Setting SSL Connection to Active Directory
 ******************************************

-In order to create a user, with password, in the Active Directory from Flotomate using a plugin, an admin has to configure SSL connection between the plugin server and AD.
+In order to create a user, with password, in the Active Directory from Motadata using a plugin, an admin has to configure SSL connection between the plugin server and AD.

 An admin has to generate a SSL certificate from the AD and configure the same in the plugin server.
 You need the following